 They have a vip designer program called a “design partner”.
 It took us more than 12 months to have enough sales and service clients to even qualify.
 We were turned down because they were no longer accepting design submissions (due to the market freeze).
 They don’t really say it, but they put their design partners over the rest of the designer community.
 This, as a designer isn’t a good way to make their template shop evenly balanced.
 Showit is one of the only stores that sells templates on the web with a program like this.

-What we’ve made from Showit in 2.5 years isn’t enough for us to continue supporting, marketing, creating new designs and paying taxes on minimal sales when they take a cut and run specials on our designs.
+What we’ve made from Showit in 2.5 years isn’t enough for us to continue supporting, marketing, creating new designs and paying taxes on minimal sales when they take a large cut and run specials on our designs.
 This isn’t very sustainable for us in the long term.

 As of today we are officially announcing that we will no longer be selling Showit template designs.
 We will still be offering our hourly and custom website services for Showit for the foreseeable future.

 We still think it’s a good platform, but from a business standpoint it’s not sustainable for us.

 There are plenty of other themes and templates out there for you to try, even if they aren’t photographer specific.
 I think it really comes down to if you’re happy with the service you’re getting and if you find it easy to use after using it for awhile.

 Mileage is going to vary a lot between web builders these days.
 I personally always encourage someone to stick with their chosen platform for a little while before deciding to switch.
 If you decide to switch, you’ll have a whole new learning curve every time you move.

 It becomes increasingly frustrating over time to continuously switch to different themes.
 Especially when they have to spend hours re-learning something new.
 It would be better to try to be a little patient and learn what you’re using first for awhile before making a quick decision, especially if you’re feeling frustrated with the builder.